EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 > - Switch back to the `Print Layout`
 > - Add a legend item and make sure it's linked to the map 2
 > - Add in the 'legend' dataset for it
-> - Run through the amendements as per last exercise
+> - Run through the amendements as per last exercise using the following parameters
+>   - Title: no title - put in a space
+>   - Min: 2
+>   - Max: 4
+>   - Symbol size: 4 x 50mm
+> - Uncheck 'Draw stroke for raster symbols'
+> - Set the font: white 8pt
+> - Uncheck the Background
+> - Place it on the right side of the map
 > - **Save your project**

 **Map 5 - Priority Areas for Conservation**